HELLP syndrome is a life-threatening complication of pregnancy that is usually associated with preeclampsia.

 - Corticosteroid medication to help baby’s lungs mature quickly

-- Blood transfusions to treat anaemia and low platelet levels
+- Blood transfusions to treat anemia and low platelet levels

 - Magnesium sulfate to prevent seizures